Click here to sign up for my free Rick’s Tech Tips Newsletter!

 Bottom line: Landing on a malicious web page can wreak havoc with your computer and cause you to lose your precious irreplaceable files.

-Following the steps above immediately after you realize you’ve landed on one just might help you avoid a heap of trouble.
+Following the steps above immediately after you realize you’ve landed on one just might help you avoid landing in a heap of trouble.